A History of Bible Training Institutions in

 sank.
 There were many broken windows to repair.
 All the radiators needed paint which entailed removal, sanding, applying two coats and reinstalling them.
 In one of the dormitories,

 the radiators had frozen in winter and burst.
 Some floors were ruined and the entire hot-water heating system would need to be replaced!
 That house would obviously not be ready for

 a while, so I placed it on a back burner.

-Four days after we arrived, we picked up the four summer workers, Cindy, Mindy, Patty and Dave.
+Four days after we arrived, we picked up the four summer workers, Three girls and one guy.
 Ralph Jr. stayed in America for school, but Richard was with us and, at 16, he was a

 dismissed to their rooms to get settled in.
 I warned them to get a good night's sleep because they had a long, hard day of work ahead of them.